-The following groups of people are more susceptible to develop Bell’s Palsy;
+The following groups of people are more susceptible to developing Bell’s Palsy;

 - Pregnant women especially during their third trimester or in the first week following birth or miscarriage

-- Individuals with upper respiratory tract infections such as allergy, cold, flu
+- Individuals with upper respiratory tract infections such as allergies, colds, flu

 - Those that have been diagnosed with Diabetics

 Complications of Bell’s Palsy

 As mentioned, in most cases, symptoms disappear within a few months and individuals fully recover.
 But in severe cases, the following complications can occur;

 - Abnormal regeneration and growth of nerve fibers cause involuntary contractions of the facial muscles.
 For instance, when an individual tries to move one group of muscles, it causes involuntary contractions of the other group of muscles.

 - Partial or complete blindness of the eye